mehtakabir/FINASSIST/Readme.md

 ## Support

-For issues or questions, check the troubleshooting section above.
+For issues or questions, check the troubleshooting section above or open an issue on the project repository.